Signs of a data project gone wrong

 I saw this data on smart meter rollouts and while it's interesting in itself, I think it also illustrates the warning signs of a data project gone horribly wrong.

-I've seen plenty of data projects go south and the story of Britain's smart meter rollout has three signals I've learned to look out for.
+Any career in analytics will expose you to some less than successful projects.
+The story of Britain's smart meter rollout has three signals I've learned to look out for:

 1. Insight nobody can action